 The disease of addiction is on the rise today, more than ever before.
 As if the harsh realities of addiction weren’t frightening enough, the baby boomer generation makes up many people who are addicted to drugs, alcohol, or both!
 Substance abuse among older adults often goes unnoticed as there are numerous misunderstandings about this generation as a whole.

-Often times, these issues tend to be overlooked and undertreated due to the daily routines and lifestyles of the baby boomers.
+Often, these issues tend to be overlooked and undertreated due to the daily routines and lifestyles of the baby boomers.

 Society’s views and ideas during this time were slowly changing, both positively and negatively, depending on perspective.
 This was a time of radical change in cultural views otherwise known as the “free love” movement.
 Basically “sex, drugs, and rock & roll” became the motto of the youth of this generation.
-Ultimately, these cultural ideas set the tone for future generations and their outlook toward addiction, use of alcohol, or other substances.
+Ultimately, these cultural ideas set the tone for future generations and their outlook toward addiction, the use of alcohol, or other substances.

 However, as this generation grows older, baby boomers face the repercussions of their newly found culture in increasing numbers.
-Addiction, as well as its consequences, are rapidly changing the way society views substance abuse among older adults today.
+Addiction, as well as its consequences, is rapidly changing the way society views substance abuse among older adults today.

 Yet, there is still an alarmingly high number of older adults who are underdiagnosed with substance abuse disorder.